decentraland/adr/content/ADR-325-partial-deployments.md

 1. **Admission.** The first batch creates the upload.
 The server runs every validation that does not depend on content completeness: entity structure, signature, metadata, scene rules, deployment permission, entity freshness and size budgets.
 Freshness is measured once, at admission: the entity timestamp MUST be within the server's regular deployment freshness window of the moment the upload is admitted, not of each later batch.
 2. **Staging.** Each batch stores its files and answers `202` with what is still missing.
 Batches for the same upload MAY be sent concurrently.
 The server serializes batches for one entity; batches for different entities proceed in parallel.
 3. **Completion.** The batch after which every referenced file is stored runs the full deployment validation against current state, then publishes the entity and answers `200`.
 Deployment permission is checked again here against current ownership, so a creator who lost the land or name during the upload is rejected with `400`.
 4. **Replay.** When the original signer repeats the completing request, or sends any batch for an already-published entity, the server answers `200` with the original `creationTimestamp`.
 It never publishes the entity again, including when it has since been replaced or undeployed.
-Catalyst servers answer this for as long as the deployment is recorded; Worlds servers keep a completion receipt for at least 24 hours.
+Catalyst servers answer this for as long as the deployment is recorded; Worlds servers keep a completion receipt for a configurable period (default 24 hours).
+Servers MAY answer other signers with `200` or `400`.
 5. **Expiry.** An upload expires a fixed time after admission (default 24 hours).
 Batches do not extend it.
 A batch for an expired upload answers `400`; the client MUST create a new entity with a fresh timestamp and signature.

 ### Overlapping uploads